go-swagger/go-swagger/docs/install.md

 ## Installing

+**IMPORTANT NOTE**: `go-swagger` is a tool to mainly generate or analyze source code.
+In order to make it work after successful installation, see [the prerequisites](https://goswagger.io/generate/requirements.html) on your development environment.

 ### Installing from binary distributions

 go-swagger releases are distributed as binaries that are built from signed tags.
 It is published [as github release](https://github.com/go-swagger/go-swagger/tags),